Step-by-Step EPSG Code Normalization for Mixed Datasets Jump to heading

 NaN,Inf, or coordinates outside the valid EPSG bounding box. - Maintain original geometry column names to preserve downstream schema contracts.

-Step 4: Precision Thresholds and Topology Validation Jump to heading
+Step 4: Precision thresholds and topology validation Jump to heading

 - Coordinate precision must not exceed